-Anthony was taught with the fundamental elements of Latin, Greek and Italian.
+Anthony was taught the fundamental elements of Latin, Greek, and Italian.
 He had shown exceptional strength in virtue and firmness in his Christian convictions.
 Later on, his mother sent him to study philosophy.
-From there to Padua, he studied medicine.
-As a student, the school, his house and the church were the only places Anthony frequented.
-He cared to have few but good friends.
+From there, he studied medicine in Padua.
+As a student, the school, his house, and the church were the only places Anthony frequented.
+He wanted to have a few good friends.
 He was able to avoid things that might compromise his dreams.

 A Physician of Body and Soul

-Eventually, due to his diligence and focus, Anthony became a doctor at age twenty-two.
+Eventually, due to his diligence and focus, Anthony became a doctor at the age of twenty-two.
 He was determined to be of greater help to those around him.
-He thought that a doctor who is animated by Christ could do great help for his neighbors.
+He thought that a doctor who is animated by Christ could be of great help to his neighbors.
 He then returned to his native city in the year 1524.
-He quickly gained a numerous connection in his city.
-His nobility, modesty and skill soon gained him the esteem and confidence of all.
+He quickly gained numerous connections in his city.
+His nobility, modesty, and skill soon gained him the esteem and confidence of all.

 In the year 1528, at the age of 26, Anthony was ordained to the priesthood.
-He was called to Milan in a few years where he laid the foundations of three religious congregations: one for men, one for women and an association of married couples.
+He was called to Milan in a few years, where he laid the foundations of three religious congregations: one for men, one for women, and an association of married couples.
 His days were filled with preaching in churches and on street corners.
-He dedicated much of his time in assiduous study of the Scriptures as well as the writings of the Holy Fathers, most specially the Epistles of St. Paul.
-From these, he drew up his deep and triumphant eloquence.
+He dedicated much of his time to the assiduous study of the Scriptures as well as the writings of the Holy Fathers, especially the Epistles of St. Paul.
+From these, he drew his deep and triumphant eloquence.

 After the Example of St. Paul